The Nines

 Plot

-All three chapters of the film are centered around three men (all played by Ryan Reynolds) who try to uncover the secret about strange happenings in their, at times overlapping, lives.
+All three chapters of the film are centered around three men (played by Ryan Reynolds) trying to uncover the secret about strange happenings in their sometimes overlapping, lives.

 Part One: The Prisoner

-Troubled actor Gary, who is wearing a green bracelet, is under house arrest living in another person's house as he burned down his own.
-The owner of the house is described as a TV writer away on work.
-While living there house, he is befriended by both a P.R. "handler", Margaret, and the single mom next door, Sarah, who seems interested in him romantically.
+Troubled actor Gary, who is wearing a green bracelet, is under house arrest in another person's house as he burned down his.
+The house's owner is a TV writer working elsewhere.
+There, Gary is befriended by both his P.R. "handler" Margaret, and the single mom next door, Sarah, who seems interested in him.

-Gary becomes obsessed with the number nine, including finding a note in his own handwriting saying "Look for the nines".
-He finds it over and over: while playing backgammon, he rolls nines; while reading newspaper advertisements, he sees them everywhere.
+Obsessed with 'nine', including finding a note in his own handwriting saying "Look for the nines".
+Gary finds it over and over: while playing backgammon, while reading newspaper advertisements...he sees them everywhere.

 Asking Sarah about the number 9 concerns her.
 She cryptically tells him: "I can get you out of here".
-He sees different versions of himself around the house, which unsettles him, so he breaks out of his house arrest barrier which in turn destroys reality in a blinding flash.
+Seeing different versions of himself around the house unsettles him, so he crosses his house arrest barrier, which destroys reality in a blinding flash.

 Part Two: Reality Television

-Television writer Gavin is trying to get his pilot produced, for his TV show, Knowing.
-It is about a mother and daughter who are lost, starring his friend Melissa McCarthy as the lead.
-In a conversation about reviews and critics Susan, a television executive and producer of the show, tells Gavin to look for the nines, which he then writes on a postit, the same one Gary found in Part One.
-He also tells Melissa that he thinks he is haunted by himself.
+Television writer Gavin is trying to get his pilot produced, for Knowing.
+It is about a lost mother and daughter, starring his friend Melissa McCarthy.
+Discussing feedback, television executive and the show's producer Susan, tells Gavin to look for the nines, which he then writes on a postit, the one Gary found in Part One.
+He also tells Melissa he believes he is haunted by himself.

-In post-production, Susan pushes for Gavin to ditch Melissa, the unconventional lead of his project, in favor of a more attractive, well-known actress.
+In post-production, Susan pushes Gavin to ditch Melissa, his project's unconventional lead, in favor of a more attractive, well-known actress.
 This causes an argument between him and Melissa.
-He then discovers the proposed actress was actually cast in another show, which Susan already knew.
+He then discovers the proposed actress is not available, which Susan already knew.

-Now without a lead, as Melissa will not answer Gavin's calls, he confronts Susan about her knowing that his show would never get picked up and about him only being a subject on a reality television show.
+Now without a lead, as Melissa has blocked him, Gavin confronts Susan about her knowing his show would never get picked up and about him being a subject on a reality television show.
 After a heated exchange, he snaps and slaps her.

-Seemingly insulting his manhood for hitting a woman, Susan scoffs: "Do you feel like a man?" and walks away, which leads to him telling the reality TV cameraman to leave him alone.
+Seemingly insulting his manhood for hitting a woman, Susan walks away, which leads to him telling the reality TV cameraman to go away.
 A pedestrian then asks him to whom he is talking, and it is shown that the reality television cameraman does not exist.
-He looks around and notices that everyone has a "7" floating above their heads and also that he has a "9" floating above his own.
+He realizes everyone else has a "7" floating above their heads and a "9" is floating above his own.

-A flashback shows Gary's P.R. handler, Margaret, telling him he is God, a nine like the angels, and humans are sevens (koalas, incidentally, are eights because they control weather).
-He created the world and can destroy it with a single thought.
-He exists in many different forms, none of which are real.
-Gary does not believe this and becomes distraught, which is the real reason he broke his house arrest barrier.
+A flashback shows Gary's P.R. handler Margaret telling him he is God, a nine like the angels, while humans are sevens.
+He created the world and can destroy it with his mind.
+He exists in many different unreal forms.
+Gary does not believe this so becomes distraught and breaks his house arrest barrier.

 Part Three: Knowing

-Acclaimed video game designer Gabriel's car breaks down in the middle of nowhere.
-So he leaves his wife Mary and young daughter Noelle to get a better signal on his phone.
-Meeting Sierra, she leads him off into the woods to her car, to supposedly give him a lift to the gas station.
+Acclaimed video game designer Gabriel's car breaks down in the wilderness.
+So, he leaves his wife Mary and young daughter Noelle to get a better signal on his phone.
+Meeting Sierra, she leads him into the woods supposedly to her car, to give him a lift to the gas station.
 Meanwhile, back at the car Noelle watches a video on a digital camera of Gavin talking to Melissa from Part Two and Margaret talking to Gary in Part One.
 Confused, she shows her mom, who is also confused.

-Meanwhile, Gabriel becomes ill as Sierra drugged his water with GHB.
-In all of the stories, as Sarah, Sierra and Susan, she has been trying to separate him from Mary/Melissa/Margaret and make him realize that none of these lives are real.
-She says that this is an intervention, and she and the other recurring characters have been trying to help him remember that he is not human, but God, who has absorbed himself in various human incarnations for 4000 years.
-She likens Gabriel's addiction to video game addiction.
-He is needed back home, a place that cannot be imagined with human thoughts or described in human words.
+Meanwhile, Sierra has drugged Gabriel's water with GHB.
+In all of the stories, Sarah, Sierra and Susan, has been trying to separate him from Mary/Melissa/Margaret so he realizes that none of these lives are real.
+She says that this is an intervention, and she and the other recurring characters have been trying to help him realize he is not human, but God, who has absorbed himself in various human incarnations for 4000 years.
+She likens it to video game addiction.
+He is needed back home, a place that cannot be imagined or described with human thoughts or words.

-Gabriel returns to the car and the family goes home.
-Mary realises Gabriel has remembered his reality and needs to leave.
-He tells her that there were ninety different variations of the universe, and this is the last one.
-Gabriel removes the green string from his wrist and the universe morphs into something else.
+Gabriel returns to the car and they go home.
+Mary realises he has remembered his reality and needs to leave.
+Gabriel tells her that there were ninety different variations of the universe, and this is the last.
+He removes the green string and the universe morphs.

-At film's end, Melissa McCarthy's character married to Ben, to whom she had been married in Part Two, with Noelle as their daughter.
+At film's end, Melissa McCarthy's character is married to Ben, to whom she had been married in Part Two, and Noelle is their daughter.
 Noelle tells her mother that "He's not coming back" and that "He put all the pieces together", and her mother finishes her sentence that this is "the best of all possible worlds."

 Cast